46 Killed In Bulgaria In Europes Worst Bus Crash For A Decade - UrduPoint

 Local media said the bus was registered with the Besa Trans tourist agency, which organises sightseeing and shopping tours to Istanbul.

+North Macedonia's transport minister told reporters on Tuesday that the bus was not registered for international transport.

-The tour bus company did not immediately respond when contacted by AFP for comment.
+The tour bus company did not immediately respond when contacted by AFP.

-- 'Explosion' - Images showed the carcass of the charred bus after it broke through the highway's central guardrail.
+Images showed the ruins of the charred bus after it broke through the road's central guardrail.

 Bulgaria's interim Prime Minister Stefan Yanev said a probe into the accident had been launched, dismissing suggestions that road conditions were to blame.